thelitelboy/thelitelboy.github.io/about.md

 I have programmed many games in many groups and I have also programmed a game engine.
 I also have a published game on steam as a free to play which won a best narrative award at Student Game Contest 2018.

 ## My Job
-I have not been so much time in this industry to have many works but I am proud of my little achievements.
-Currently Working at Bulkhead Interactive.
+I have developed multiple personal proyects wich I'm quite fond of.
+And also multiple professional projects both in Bulkhead Int. and Creative Assembly.

 <ul>
  {% for post in site.posts %}